-Jørn Jacobsen will, in 2017, finish his PhD work with the title “Cost effectiveness analysis of different options for management for early stage localized prostate (ESLPCa) cancer in a Norwegian health care setting.”
+Jørn Jacobsen is continuing his PhD work with the title “Cost effectiveness analysis of different options for management for early stage localized prostate (ESLPCa) cancer in a Norwegian health care setting.”
 The project utilizes the theories of health economics to analyze cost, patient experience and treatment efficacy around different modalities of prostate cancer treatment.
 This will give valuable insight into how the chosen treatment affects economical aspects both for the patient and society as a whole.
 The project is in collaboration with Vestfold Hospital and London School of Hygiene and Tropical Medicine.

-Elin Ersvær commenced her degree in 2012 and will finish in 2017.
+Elin Ersvær commenced her degree in 2012.
 She identifies biomarkers for prostate cancer using techniques like DNA ploidy, FISH, Nucleotyping and immunohistochemistry.
 Further, her work investigates heterogeneity in prostate cancer and metastases.

 Karolina Cyll came to the ICGI as a MSc student in 2011, where her project entailed reviewing and increasing the efficiency of the ploidy preparation lab procedure.
 In 2013 she commenced a PhD degree with the title “High-resolution, high-throughput nuclear analysis as a prognostic marker in prostate cancer.”
 The study is dedicated finding prognostic markers for patients with early and intermediate stage of prostate cancer.
 Investigated material comprises of formalin-fixed paraffin-embedded prostate tumor tissue from radical prostatectomies as well as biopsy materials from patients under surveillance.
 The main focus is genomic instability, resistance to cell death and immortality of cancer cells.
 The employed methods are DNA ploidy, nucleotyping, immunohistochemistry and FISH.
 In addition, she is involved in projects investigating tumor heterogeneity in prostate cancer, and aids in 3D reconstruction of prostatic tumors visualizing tumor architecture and regional distribution of prostate cancer biomarkers.
 She will finish her degree in 2018.